Book Buzz: Featured Creatures, Suspense, and Rake Thieves

 Every month, we’re profiling new-ish releases that are getting critical and commercial buzz.
-For December, we’re looking at an unusual, animal-centric memoir; a pulse-stopping suspense thriller; and a hilarious ode to the quirks of families.
+For December, we’re looking at an unusual, animal-centric memoir; a pulse-stopping suspense novel; and a hilarious ode to the quirks of families.

 Oddly Specific Genres: Campus Confidential